 A major concern before "telling" is fear of failure and having to talk about it.
 This represents feeling like you have let people down, disappointing your partner and the people who have supported you.
 It also means questions and conversation that you may not want to invite by discussing treatment.
 Committing to medical treatment requires determination and focus.
 Please remember, the results of a cycle represent a lack of success on the part of the medical protocol, but not a personal failure.

-Disappointment and sadness can shut down communication in a couple.
-If this happens, please call a counselor to arrange counseling to help with sharing and understanding difficult feelings.
+Disappointment and sadness can shut down communication between a couple.
+If this happens, please call a counselor to arrange for some counseling to help with sharing and understanding difficult feelings.
 Fertility treatment is one of the most demanding challenges a couple or individual faces.
 It demands courage to follow through with it.
-Treatment can fail, but women and men wanting to be parents are not failures for pursuing treatment and not having successful results.
+Treatment can fail, but women and men wanting to be moms and dads are not failures for pursuing treatment and not having successful results.

 If you find yourself in the position of having to field intrusive questions , remember that a tried and true strategy is to always thank the person for their caring or concern right away.
 Once they feel acknowledged that you understand their intention, they may be ready to take your cue about how much you do or don't want to discuss this.
 A prepared answer is best, and a stronger response can follow if you need that.
 Unsolicited advice can be responded to in any of the ways we've discussed here depending on the situation.